 Doomscrolling “leads to habitually checking your phone for new insights and information,” says Bethany Baker, digital-wellness expert and executive director of tech-free experience company A-GAP.
 “This usually just sends the ‘truth seeker’ down a thorny rabbit hole of social media posts, biased opinions, negative content, and disinformation, which isn’t doing them any good and leaves them feeling defeated.
 The news cycle has become more intense over the past few months and the never-ending consumption can become toxic.”

 And new research says the habit is also bad for mental health.
-A new study from Pennsylvania State University analyzed the social media usage of 320 participants from Wuhan, China.
+An August 2020 study from Pennsylvania State University analyzed the social media usage of 320 participants from Wuhan, China.
 While most participants were able to receive social support from WeChat, China’s most popular social media app, more than half reported experiencing some level of depression, with 20 percent of them suffering moderate or severe depression.
 So, while news continues to be bleak about COVID-19 updates—not to mention a tension-filled presidential election—spending too much time interacting with it likely won’t do anyone any favors.

 “The body, mind, and spirit thrive when we engage in positive, uplifting thoughts and activities,” says clinical psychologist Carla Marie Manly, PhD.
 “When we engage in doomscrolling, we actively promote negative thoughts, feelings, and bodily sensations.
 In the short term, doomscrolling can cause an upwelling of feelings such as irritability, anxiety, and sadness.
 In the long term, doomscrolling can certainly foster chronic anxiety, depression, stress, and pessimism.”

-But it makes sense why so many of us have been turning to it as a coping mechanism: amid a global health crisis, a national economic collapse, and a societal reckoning of the systemic racism that’s swirled in this country for centuries, it’s natural to feel a total loss of control.
+But it makes sense why so many of us have been turning to it as a coping mechanism: Amid a global health crisis, a national economic collapse, and a societal reckoning of the systemic racism that’s swirled in this country for centuries, it’s natural to feel a total loss of control.
 Doomscrolling, in many ways, feels like a control because we can decide how informed we are.
 But when the information is triggering and there isn’t much by way of answers to offer, the effect isn’t necessarily a positive one.

 “While we initially turn to this online content for comfort and answers, the reality is that the more we consume, the more drained, helpless, and potentially anxious or lonely we will feel,” says Baker.
 “Those feelings can often trigger us to seek out even more information, on an endless quest for a sense of control that we’re just not likely to achieve.”
 But, it’s in every person’s power to stop the doomscrolling cycle.